alexyuriev/zdotfiles/bin/x-desktop-rotator.md

          [4K-4]

 ```
 4K-1 is a monitor that gets floating windows.
 On my main desktop it carries `alacritty` running `tmux`.
-On other desktops it gets floating windows.
+On other desktops it gets random floating windows.
 4K-2 monitor has an editor on a main desktop or whatever I'm currently working with on ( `alacritty` or `xterm` ).
 4K-3 is a monitor containing browser-1 and some additional status real-time information displays that I want to always follow me around regardless of the desktop i have active.
 Finally 4K-4 is a small 4K monitor sitting below the middle of 4K-2 and 4K-3.
 It runs a different web browser and some other applications that I want to always follow me around.

 The following is my `config-x-desktop-rotator.json`.
 It tells x-desktop-rotator that any window that is located within 'most-right-4k' or 'right-low-4k' monitor is to follow desktop switching.